Foxtrot2400/sendtext_SMTP/README.md

 You will need a app password if you are utilizing Gmail as your source email.
 Reference this help article: https://support.google.com/accounts/answer/185833?hl=en

+To install with pip, use `pip install SendTextSMTP`

 ## USAGE